LinqLover/symbolic-execution-survey/notes/SYMBEX.md

 ## Classification

 - technique for dynamic analysis
-  - other than for classical dynamic analysis, no or no complete input data is required/symbex can find code paths itself
+  - other than for traditional dynamic analysis, no or no complete input data is required/symbex can find code paths itself
 - alternatives:
   - static analysis (for static patterns)
     - no context available or harder to reconstruct